google/zx/docs/process-promise.md

 ## `kill()`

-Kills the child process and all its children.
+Kills the process and all children.

 By default, signal `SIGTERM` is sent.
 You can specify a signal via an argument.